 It is important that the steelwork specification (and accompanying drawings) for a project should express clearly the particular requirements for a structure and, where standards allow options and alternatives, which additional requirements apply.
 Failure in clarity will lead to extra provisions for risk and extra costs in resolving queries.
 The project specification should also avoid over-specification - requiring unnecessary quality and excessively tight tolerances will lead to higher costs.
-The project specification should generally follow recognized industry standards, such as the National Structural Steelwork Specification, and the Steel Bridge Group’s Model Project Specification, which offers a set of clauses that can be readily adapted and incorporated into individual project contracts.
+The project specification should generally follow recognized industry standards, such as the National Structural Steelwork Specification, and the Specification for Highway Works.

 The steel construction industry and supply chain are able to call upon members of the BCSA and their inherent qualities of competency and professionalism, all demonstrated by among other things, the following:

-- Register of Qualified Steelwork Contractors for Bridgeworks (RQSC)
+- Register of Qualified Steelwork Contractors for Bridgeworks (RQSC - Bridgeworks)

 - Steel Construction Certification Scheme (SCCS)